Levent Üzümcü

-Levent Üzümcü (born 6 July 1972) is a Turkish actor.
+Levent Üzümcü (born 6 July 1972) is a Turkish actor, dissident and local politician in Şişli, Istanbul.

 Biography

-Levent Üzümcü studied at Karşıyaka Aydoğdu Primary School and Eşref Paşa High School.
+Levent Üzümcü studied at Karşıyaka Aydoğdu Primary School and Eşref Paşa High School in İzmir.
 He trained in theatre first at the Anadolu University in Eskişehir and then at the Los Angeles Acting School.
 From 1996, he worked at the İstanbul City Theatre.
 He gained national fame playing Cem Onaran in the sitcom Avrupa Yakası.
-Additionally, he also presented the Akıl Şampiyonu show on TürkMax.
+Additionally, he presented the Akıl Şampiyonu show on TürkMax.

-Üzümcü was married to psychological advisor Ebru Tuay and they have two children, named Ada and Batu.
+In 2015, Üzümcü was dismissed from the Istanbul City Theater over statements critical of the ruling Justice and Development Party (AKP).

+In 2019, he was elected as a member of the Şişli Municipal Council for the CHP (Republican People's Party) in the 2019 local elections, and served as Chairman of the Şişli Municipality Culture and Arts Commission from 2019 to 2023.

-Levent Üzümcü has been appointed as the Artistic Director of the İzmir Metropolitan Municipality City Theatres. Üzümcü will hold this position for a period of three years.
+In 2024, he was appointed as the Artistic Director of the İzmir Metropolitan Municipality City Theatres and he will hold this position for a period of three years.

+Üzümcü was married to psychological advisor Ebru Tuay from 1997 to 2016, and they have two children, Ada and Batu.

+He was detained several times for criticizing the government and was placed under house arrest on 16 July 2026 after being charged with allegedly inciting public hatred and enmity in connection with a social media post.
+The charge concerned a tweet in which he wrote: "This country is being very poorly governed by a highly incompetent group; either we will get rid of these incompetents, or our descendants will curse our legacy."